 A Biological Calibration is also intended to check that any resulting output is accurate.
-This is done by conducting a simplified audiogram on an individual with known hearing levels, and then ensuring that there is no change in results.
-The operator may test themselves or an assistant, and record hearing threshold levels at various frequencies.
+This is done by conducting a simplified audiogram on an individual with known hearing levels, then ensuring no change in results.
+The operator may test themselves or an assistant and record hearing threshold levels at various frequencies.
 A minimum of two frequencies per ear is recommended (e.g. 1000 and 4000 Hz), but you can also choose to test all frequencies that would be used with patients.

-Testing the same individual using the same device at regular intervals should produce the results within 10dB.
-This Biological Calibration can be used as your assurance that the system is free of defects, functioning properly, and continues to conform to the ANSI standard.
+Testing the same individual using the same device at regular intervals should produce results within 10 dB.
+This Biological Calibration can be used to ensure that the system is free of defects, is functioning properly, and continues to conform to the ANSI standard.

 Create a Historical Record of All Biological Calibrations

-Should you need to substitute the person who had been doing the biological verifications, simply add a new patient and change the name slightly – for example, Biological Verification2 – and create a new baseline with which to compare thresholds.
+Should you need to substitute the person who had been doing the biological verifications, add a new patient and change the name slightly – for example, Biological Verification2 – and create a new baseline with which to compare thresholds?